jimphowe/tictactoe3D/out/production/tictactoe3D/README.txt

     FRONT / F
     BACK / B

+The first pos value is left(0) to right(2)
+The second pos value is front(0) to back(2)
+The third pos value is top(0) to bottom(2)

-On a given players turn, type in all five of these parameters in the correct order, then hit enter to submit the move.
+On a given players turn, type in all four of these parameters in the correct order, then hit enter to submit the move.

 A move must also be possible.
 You can't choose a position on the bottom of the board, and try to push "down".
 You can also not make a move which would push one piece out of the board.
 Lastly you cannot make a move from the center(1,1,1) of the board, all moves must start on the outer reachable portion.

-Modes:
+-------------------------------Modes-----------------------------

 1 player: